Through Knowledge, Justice…

 Full answer: While it may be comforting to autogynephilic individuals to imagine that their very unusual and intense sexuality is the same as, or at least similar to, natal women, it is not.
 Most women are sexually attracted to their sexual partners.
 They are aroused by sexual ideation in which their partner is the significant figure, not themselves, their own appearance, nor their mode of dress, which, if present, is of a supporting, rather than leading role.

 Although there is a single paper, by C. Moser, which purported to have found autogynephilia in women, it in fact did not.
 The test instrument (questionnaire) he devised was cleverly written to obtain positive answers to ambiguous questions that only superficially resembled questions used in instruments that are only valid for gender dysphoric males.
 For example, one question asked if one fantasized about having a “sexier” body?
 (One would hardly expect that women would fantasize about having an uglier one!)
 Another question asked about becoming aroused while preparing for a sexual encounter with a lover.
 (Such arousal would arise due to anticipation, not the mere fact of getting dressed in women’s clothing!)
+The construction of the test instrument cannot measure autogynephilia in natal females.

 For more information about this study, see my essay on the lack of validity of Moser’s paper.